zenobio93/seat-docs/docs/admin_guides/squads.md

 ## Squads Types

 There are multiple kinds of squad.
-The way they work and automations they applied is depending on it.
+The way they work and the automations they apply depend on their type.

 ### Automatic